How to develop a workplace experience

-Tips to help your business get the most out of a work experience placement.
+Tips to help your business get the most out of a workplace experience.

 Gather your team

-It’s important to get a wide range of people from your company involved so that both your staff and students get the most out of the experience.
-Decide which roles are most important to highlight and be sure to involve a range of ages and job types.
-Consider naming a point person in each department to plan their piece of the day.
+It is important to get a wide range of people from your company involved so that both your staff and students get the most out of the experience.

 Make a plan